CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_02_Lab1_Ex1_IdentitySynchronization.md

 ### Task 4 - Validate the results of directory synchronization and license a user.

 1. To verify the new user you created open the Office 365 Admin Center in the browser by typing `https://portal.office.com` in the address bar.
-2. Sign in as Holly Dickson with the following credentials:  User name: **holly@M365xZZZZZZ.onmicrosoft.com**, Password given in environment details page.
+2. Sign in as Holly Dickson with the following credentials:  User name: **holly@M365xZZZZZZ.onmicrosoft.com**, (where ZZZZZZ is your tenant ID provided by your lab hosting provider) and enter the password provided by your lab hosting provider.
 3. Navigate to the **Active Users**.